micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And He said to them, To you has been entrusted the mystery of the kingdom of God [that is, [^b]the secret counsels of God which are hidden from the ungodly]; but for those outside [[^c]of our circle] everything becomes a parable,
+And He said to them, To you has been entrusted the mystery of the kingdom of God [that is, the secret counsels of God which are hidden from the ungodly]; but for those outside [of our circle] everything becomes a parable,